Annual Income Statement Guide For Freelancers In Spain

 - Those who have had, exclusively, property losses of less than 500 euros.

-All these limits are applicable whether you make the statement individually or jointly.
-We recommend that you do the math and check which one interests you the most before submitting your individual statement.
+All these limits apply, whether you make the statement individually or jointly.
+We recommend you do the math and check which one interests you the most before submitting your individual statement.